IgnasiLucas/Brachionus/README.md

 ---------------------------------------------------------------------------------------------------

+# 2020-07-01
+Started, but not finished, interpreting the results of the enrichment analysis when genes are ordered by *t* statistic (2020-06-30).
+I decided to go with the original results.

 # 2020-06-30
 When re-doing some figures I realized that in the enrichment analysis done in 2020-01-14 I used an ordering of genes based on either p value of differential expression or amount